JetBrains/kotlin-multiplatform-dev-docs/topics/quickstart.md

 3. Set the name, location, and other base attributes of the project as needed.
 4. The rest of this page describes a **Gradle** project: make sure it is selected in the **Build system** switch to continue.

-   **Kotlin Toolchain** is an experimental build system created with Kotlin Multiplatform in mind and well suited for new projects and AI workflows.
+   **Kotlin Toolchain** is a build system created with Kotlin Multiplatform in mind and well suited for new projects and AI workflows.
    See [the Kotlin Toolchain FAQ](https://kotlin-toolchain.org/latest/faq/) to learn more.